 (iii) the place of supply of the rendered service is located outside or in a foreign country;

-(iv) the payment for such service has been received by the distributor or provider of the service in convertible foreign exchange or Indian rupees wherever the permission is given by the Reserve Bank of India; and
+(iv) the payment for such service has been received by the distributor or provider of the service in convertible foreign exchange or Indian rupees, wherever the Reserve Bank of India gives permission; and

 (v) the provider of the service and the person who is receiving the service are not merely establishments of a distinct person in accordance with Explanation 1 in section 8;

-Hence, we can say that as per the provisions of the GST Act, for a supply of service to be an export of service under GST, the place of supply, the recipient of supply should be outside India while the supplier should be in the country.
-And the payment for such service need not be necessarily received only in convertible foreign exchange but can also be received in Indian Rupees but should be permitted by RBI.
+Hence, we can say that as per the provisions of the GST Act, for a supply of service to be an export of service under GST, the place of supply and the recipient of supply should be outside India, while the supplier should be in the country.
+And the payment for such service need not be necessarily received only in convertible foreign exchange, but can also be received in Indian Rupees, provided the RBI permits it.
 And referring to para (v), I is stating that despite all the above terms or paras which are starting from (i) and ending at (iv), being satisfied also the same shall not be treated as the exporting of service if the provider of service and recipient are different and distinct assessee’s.

 And as per this explanation, two establishments shall be considered as distinct persons if;

-1. location of one establishment is in India, while the location of another establishment is outside India,
+- location of one establishment is in India, while the location of another establishment is outside India.

-2. location of one establishment is in a State or UT, while the location of another establishment is outside that State or UT,
+- location of one establishment is in a State or UT, while the location of another establishment is outside that State or UT The

-3. location of one establishment is in one State/UT, while the location of other establishment is other places of business independently registered in that State/UT.
+- location of one establishment is in one State/UT.
+In contrast, the location of another establishment refers to an independently registered place of business in that State/UT.

 Service Provider is Located in Taxable Territory